-In addition to the built-in monitor mixer, the Delta 66 Digital Recording Interface includes an output patchbay/router.
+In addition to the built-in monitor mixer, the Delta TDIF PCI Audio Card includes an output patchbay/router.
 The patchbay/router allows each output (analog or digital) to be connected to a variety of input sources.
-The Delta 66's outputs may accept audio from software sources (the output devices visible in your audio software applications) or from hardware sources such as the analog and digital inputs or the monitor mixer.
-This capability makes the Delta 66 quite flexible for WAV output, monitoring, or directly connecting inputs to outputs for "system test" purposes.
+The Delta TDIF's outputs may accept audio from software sources (these output devices are visible in your audio software applications) or from hardware sources such as the analog and digital inputs (TDIF or S/PDIF), or the monitor mixer.
+This capability makes the Delta TDIF quite flexible for WAV or AIFF output, monitoring, or directly connecting inputs to outputs for system test purposes.